upaternostro/puppet-mailman/README.markdown

     include mailman::apache
     include mailman::postfix

-CAUTION: Do not run this on a server where Apache or Postfix are already setup.
+*CAUTION!* Only use the Apache and Postfix helper classes if your server will only be hosting Mailman and nothing else.
+If you want to use Apache or Postfix for other purposes on the same server, they need to be configured separately.
-This will remove any configuration files that aren't necessary for Mailman.
+These helper classes will remove any non-Mailman configuration.

 ## Usage